rootkovska/rootkovska.github.io/_posts/2015-08-24-Integrity.md

 a minimum standard for teamwork, to build on top with, whenever some team need his own feature added.
 And dates are not strictly needed for every application; time is relative, so at this stage it is overhead.

-* keys, to bind a commit to a time coordinate there's no real need of a key.
+* keys, there's no need of, to bind a commit to a time coordinate.
 A timestamp could be applied producing a date=timestamp object on commit; including the timestamp in the 'hashed bunch of objs'.
 In this way by manipulating dates ex-post for fraud, the hash would change, revealing the manipulation.
 I say 'fraud' and not 'error correction' because for error correction there's... another commit.